nairdacool/playwright-mediamarkt-e2e/README.md

   await expect(page).toHaveTitle(/Example Domain/);
 });
 ```

+---

 ### 🛡️ License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+---

 ### 🙋‍♂️ Contribution
 Feel free to fork and contribute with PRs or issues!
+For major changes, please open an issue first to discuss what you would like to change.

+---

+### 📸 Allure Report Features
+- Full test history and statistics
+- Screenshots and traces on failure
+- Step-by-step breakdown
+- Easily debuggable failures

+Allure helps you visualize test behavior and issues effectively.